BeyondNFT/sandbox/README.md

-# BeyondNFT - Interactive NFT Sandbox
+# BeyondNFT - Dynamic NFT Sandbox

-*This was developed for the Untitled NFT Hackaton while working on a safe and hopefully in the future standard way to create interactive NFTs.*
+*This was developed for the Untitled NFT Hackaton while working on a safe and hopefully in the future standard way to create Dynamic/Interactive NFTs.*

-This project is the open source Sandbox for loading and viewing Interactive NFTs.
+This project is the open source Sandbox for executing and viewing Dynamic NFTs.

 If you're just looking to easily embed NFTs, you might be looking for the [BeyondNFT/embeddable](https://github.com/BeyondNFT/embeddable) project.

 The Sandbox has no idea about the existence of the Blockchain (it works with JSON already loaded), when [BeyondNFT/embeddable](https://github.com/BeyondNFT/embeddable) makes direct calls to the smart contracts to get all the data needed.

-This Sandbox project is more an "in deep" presentation of what are Interactive NFTs and how they work.
+This Sandbox project is more an "in deep" presentation of what are Dynamic NFTs and how they work.

-This is the good place to see [the end schema](#usage) of InteractiveNFT's JSON, which can guide platforms into creating their own Sandbox if they do not trust this one. (you could for example run the NFTs in an iframe that you host on a subdomain of your website if srcdoc iframes are not your thing)
+This is the good place to see [the end schema](#usage) of DynamicNFT's JSON, which can guide platforms into creating their own Sandbox if they do not trust this one. (you could for example run the NFTs in an iframe that you host on a subdomain of your website if srcdoc iframes are not your thing)

 ## "Glossary"